 Appraisals.
 Escrow.
 Titles.
 Whew!
-Mortgage terms can be confusing, especially since most of us aren’t buying and selling homes every day.
-The good news is you’ll have your own guide throughout the mortgage buying process – your KeyBank mortgage loan officer will walk you through every step of the way.
+Mortgage terms can be confusing, especially since most of us aren't buying and selling homes every day.
+The good news is you'll have your own guide throughout the home loan process - your KeyBank mortgage loan officer will walk you through every step of the way.

-To understand how it works, here are the 9 basic steps toward buying a home.
+To understand how the mortgage process works, here are the 9 basic steps toward buying a home.
 Keep in mind, these steps can vary state-to-state.

 This is an easy way to obtain early assurance that you meet the necessary credit requirements for a specific home loan amount.
 With the pre-qualification letter in hand, you will know how much you can afford.
 Not only will this tell you how much you can spend, but getting pre-qualification helps show sellers you are a serious buyer.

-Determining the amount of money you plan to use for your down payment can also help you decide how much home you can afford.
+Determining the amount of money you plan to use for your down payment can also help you decide how much home you can afford during the mortgage loan process.
 KeyBank offers a variety of low down payment options.
 For example, first-time homebuyers may be eligible for the Key Community Mortgage.

 Mortgage loan rates may change daily.
 To ensure that you receive the rate you were quoted, you may elect to lock in your rate by paying an upfront authorization fee.
 Note: There is no upfront fee for locking in a rate unless the lock period is more than 90 days.